Rank one perturbations and Anderson-type Hamiltonians: Preliminaries

 \subsection{Cauchy transform and rank one perturbations}

 The deep connection between operator theory and the Cauchy transform

-of an operator's spectral measure $\tau$ poses - although well studied - still a wonderful source of information.
-This connection is frequently used to learn about the spectral properties of the operator under investigation.
+of an operator's spectral measure $\tau$ is well studied.
+This relationship is frequently used to learn about the spectral properties of the operator under investigation.
+The connection between operator theory and the Cauchy transform and the spectral theory of rank one perturbations is particularly well developed \cite{cimaross, LT15, LTSurvey, mypaper, poltsara2006}.
+This connection is one of our major ingredients.
+Here we merely recall the results that are applied later in this article.